Iraneus/betamedneed/how.md

 **Payment Methods**

-You can pay now (cash or transfer) or pay later.
+You can pay now or pay later.

-If covered, you can equally pay through your medical insurance.
+You can pay through your medical insurance if covered.

 You can also pay with Medneed Card and use Medneed Coupon if available.